-The federal government kept the annual TFSA contribution limit at $6,000 for 2020 – the same annual TFSA limit that we had in 2019.
-It’s good news for Canadian savers and investors, who as of January 1, 2020, will have a cumulative lifetime TFSA contribution limit of $69,500.
+The federal government will increase the annual TFSA contribution limit to $7,000 for 2024 – an increase of $500 over the annual TFSA limit that we had in 2023.
+It’s good news for Canadian savers and investors, who as of January 1, 2024, will have a cumulative lifetime TFSA contribution limit of $95,000.

 The Tax Free Savings Account (TFSA) was introduced in 2009 by the federal conservative government.
 The TFSA limit started at $5,000 that year – an amount that “will be indexed to inflation and rounded to the nearest $500.”

 With inflation once again coming in hot at 4.7% in 2023 (versus 6.3% in 2022) the TFSA limit was widely expected to increase again next year.

 The table below shows the year-by-year historical TFSA contribution limits since 2009.